-However, you can speed up the process and help by using home remedies for tonsil stones and practicing oral care regiment that will eliminate them.
+However, you can speed up the process and help by using home remedies and practicing oral care regiment that will eliminate them.

 What causes tonsil stones

-Before we get to home remedies for tonsil stones, we need to explain the subject deeply and thoroughly.
+Before we get to the remedies, we need to explain the subject deeply and thoroughly.

 Usually, when you think of stones forming in the human body, you think of kidney stones.

 But our kidneys are not the only place where stones can form.

 The tonsils are another location where painful stones can develop.

 Our tonsils are gland-like structures located in the back of our throat https://www.ncbi.nlm.nih.gov/pubmed/19716006.